djalbat/necessary/README.md

 offEXT();
 ```

-* The `prompt()` function is meant for use in terminal applications.
+* The `prompt()` function is meant for use in shell applications.
 It takes a plain old JavaScript `options` object and a `callback` function as the its first and second arguments, respectively:

 ```
 const hidden = true,